Ever looked through the settings on your Sony camera and wondered what the heck the metering mode setting was for?

 Where to find the metering mode setting?

-The “multi” metering mode looks at the entire scene and attempts to get an even exposure for the entire frame.
+First up, we have the “multi” metering mode.
+This mode looks at the scene and attempts to get an even exposure for the entire frame.

-The “center” metering mode looks at the entire frame but tries to give a bit more priority to the center.
+The “center” metering mode analyzes the entire frame but tries to give a bit more priority to the center.

 With that being said, this is a great mode to use when trying to shoot backlit subjects or other scenes with strong lighting contrast.

 So now you can see that metering modes aren’t particularly complicated.